man reading news stories

 What are my upgrade and downgrade options?

-Do you care about the age of the planes?
+Do you care about the aircraft’s age?

 Is WiFi critical to you?